 The gut is a central hub that impacts not only digestion but also mental health, immune function, and hormonal balance.
 Caring for the gut with mindful eating, managing stress, and addressing nutrient deficiencies ensures long-term health and resilience.

 The interplay between stress, digestion, and overall health highlights the importance of maintaining a balance.
-Addressing stress and adopting a healthy lifestyle not only restores gut function but also enhances mood, energy, and resilience,
+Addressing stress and adopting a healthy lifestyle not only restores gut function but also enhances mood, energy, and resilience.

 Comments